RKO Colonial Theatre

 Following renovations, B.F.
 Keiths circuit leased the theatre and brought in vaudeville when it was renamed B.F.
 Keith’s Theatre from September 20, 1915.
 On September 26, 1921 the name was changed to Liberty Theatre and it was presenting ‘Shubert Vaudeville’.
 By 1923 the management was desperately trying to stay afloat and started showing a number of different programs like westerns and burlesque.
 The theatre name was again changed to Gayety Theatre in 1923 which did little to help the struggling theatre.
 In 1924 the theatre was managed by B.F.
 Keiths and they brought back popular stage shows and movies.
 On September 22, 1928 the Colonial Theatre featured Dayton’s first “talkies” the movie “Lights of New York” drew large crowds.

 During its heyday the Colonial Theatre featured there own house chorus, the Colonialettes and band.
 Such famous acts as the Three Stooges, Jimmy Durante, Ozzy & Harriet as well as many others graced the Colonial Theatre stage.

 In 1930, the Colonial Theatre became part of RKO and started showing second run and B movies and by 1964 the theatre was sold to St. John’s Lutheran Church.
-They demolished it to build their new church.
+It was closed on January 3, 1965 with Jock Mahoney in “The Walls of Hell” & Francis Lederer in “Blood Creature”(Terror is a Man).
+It was demolished in 1965 to build their new church.
 The company hired to demolish the theatre had their work cut out for them; the theatre did not die easily with it’s solid construction.

-Just login to your account and subscribe to this theater
+Just login to your account and subscribe to this theater.